SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 This ensures that the program does not continue until the user enters one of the valid menu choices.

-Program Logic
+Program Flow

+The program follows this general flow:

+Create an empty voters list.
-The program first displays the welcome message and menu:
+Display the welcome message and menu.

-print("Welcome to Voter Eligibility Checker!") print("1.
-Register to vote") print("2.
-Check voter eligibility") print("3.
-View voter details") print("4.
-View all registered voters") print("5.
-Voting Requirements") print("6.
-Exit")

-It then asks the user to select an option:
+Ask the user to select an option.

-choice = input("Please select an option (1-6): ")

-The choice is validated using a while loop.

-After a valid choice is entered, if and elif statements determine which operation should be performed:
+Validate the menu selection.
+Execute the corresponding function.
+Return to the menu.
+Continue until the user selects option 6.

+The main menu is implemented using:

+while True:

+The menu options are handled using if and elif statements.

 if choice == '1':
     register_voter()
 elif choice == '2':
-    # Check voter eligibility
+    get_valid_cnic()
+elif choice == '3':
+    view_voter_details()
 elif choice == '4':
-    # View all registered voters
+    view_all_registered_voters()
 elif choice == '5':
-    # Display voting requirements
+    show_voting_requirements()
 elif choice == '6':
-    # Exit program

-There is currently no implementation for option 3.

-Python Concepts Used
+    print("Exiting the program.
+Thank you for using the Voter Eligibility Checker!") break

+Note: Option 2 currently contains the implementation issue described in the Check Voter Eligibility section.

+Functions

+The project currently contains the following functions:

+Function	Purpose
+get_valid_age()	Validates and returns a numeric age register_voter()	Registers an eligible voter check_voter_eligibility()	Checks whether a person is eligible to vote get_valid_cnic()	Validates the CNIC format view_voter_details()	Searches for and displays one registered voter show_voting_requirements()	Displays voting requirements view_all_registered_voters()	Displays all registered voters Python Concepts Used

 This project practices several Python fundamentals: